 Discus the conflict

 We all know about the conflict with Palestine and we all have a strong opinion about it.
 But hardly anyone knows what is really going on.
-To me it unfortunately seems like a never-ending conflict, but fingers crossed some day things will calm down and take away the tension between the two nations.
+To me it unfortunately seems like a never-ending conflict, but fingers crossed some day things will calm down and take away the tension between them.
 When you visit Israel it is hard to refrain from the discussion, but every time it popped up I made clear I was a tourist and looking for the cool places to see in Israel and wanted to stay away from discussing the conflict between Israel and Palestine.

 Unfortunately Uber is banned in Israel and finding a taxi for the right price can be a pain in the ass.
 Just like everywhere around the world taxi drivers are not the friendliest people out there.
 There is an alternative to Uber, check out my article about things you need to know when you travel to Israel to find out which app to download along with many more handy tips for traveling to Israel.